learn-co-students/rails-assessment-v-000/README.md

 ### Be Prepared to:

 1. Explain your code from execution point to exit point.
 We're making sure you wrote it and understand how it works, nothing else.
 5-10 minutes
-2. Write tests together.
-You'll be responsible for making tests pass, not writing test code.
-However, you'll be expected to provide expected return data of methods.
-You'll need to know how your code should work, not rspec or testing.
+2. Refactor code.
 20-30 minutes
-3. Refactor code.
-20-30 minutes
-4. Extend the application with a new feature, more data, a different domain etc. 20-30 minutes
+3. Extend the application with a new feature, more data, a different domain etc. 20-30 minutes
-5. Submit an improved version.
+4. Submit an improved version.

 ### What to expect from the instructor review